MicroEJ/docs/VEEPortingGuide/tinySandbox.rst

 Principle
 =========

-The Tiny-Sandbox capability of the MicroEJ Core Engine allows to build a main application optimized for size.
+The Tiny-Sandbox capability of the Core Engine allows to build a Standalone Application optimized for size.
 This capability is suitable for environments requiring a small memory footprint.